Skip to main content

 Location Page Architecture

-Dedicated page per city on your website.
-URL structure: /locations/[city] or /[city]/[service].
-Each page must be genuinely unique — not a template with city name swapped.
 Include on each: city-specific H1 and title tag, local phone number for that area, service area map embed, local reviews and testimonials, local case study or proof if available, LocalBusiness schema with location-specific data.

 Citation Strategy for Multiple Locations

-1. Build citations for each location separately — not one listing for all locations.
+1. Build citations for each location separately, not one listing for all locations.

 2. Use location-specific NAP on each citation.